-To boost milk, dairy groups see hope in lattes in schools
+To boost milk, dairy groups support high school coffee bars

 The American Academy of Pediatrics discourages caffeine consumption among children, citing potentially harmful effects on developing bodies.
 And while dairy is an efficient way to get calcium and vitamin D, it’s not the only way to get such nutrients, said Dr. Natalie Muth, a pediatrician and representative for the American Academy of Pediatrics.

-As for lattes, Muth there are ways to encourage students to get the nutrients of milk without promoting caffeine habits that could lead to headaches, agitation and lack of sleep.
+As for lattes, Muth said there are ways to encourage students to get the nutrients of milk without promoting caffeine habits that could lead to headaches, agitation and lack of sleep.

 “If they’re going to be having that outside of school, that’s one thing.
 But in schools, the idea is to promote good health and nutrition,” Muth said.